 24discussed in Greer, M. K. and Little, T. (2004).
 Understanding the Tarot Court.
 St. Paul, MN: Llewellyn Publications.

-25Paracelsus (1996).
+25Paracelsus, & Sigerist, H. E. (Ed.).
+(1996).
 A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits.
 Translated from the German, with an introduction by H. E. Sigerist.
-In Four Treatises of Theophrastus von Hohenheim, called Paracelsus: Translated from the Original German, with Introductory Essays by C. L. Temkin, et al. Edited, with a preface by H. E. Sigerist. pp. 213-254.
+In Four Treatises of Theophrastus von Hohenheim, called Paracelsus: Translated from the Original German, with Introductory Essays by C. L. Temkin, et al. pp. 213-254.
 Baltimore, MD: The Johns Hopkins University Press.

 27Crowley, A. (2004).
 The Book of Thoth (Egyptian Tarot).
 York Beach, ME: Weiser Books.